mfcovington/Perl-PrereqInstaller/README.md

     Returns an alphabetical list of unique modules that were explicitly loaded and needed to be installed, but whose installation failed.

+- scan\_errors

+    Returns a list of files that produced a parsing error when being scanned.
+These files are skipped.

 # SEE ALSO